pypa/packaging.python.org/source/tutorials/distributing-packages.rst

   description='A sample Python project', long_description=long_description,

-Give a short and long description for you project.
+Give a short and long description for your project.
 These values will be displayed on :term:`PyPI <Python Package Index (PyPI)>` if you publish your project.